flyingoctopus/Mastonaut/README.md

 ## Pitfalls

 - Make sure `MastodonKit` is fetched _as a git submodule_.
 (For example, Xcode's git clone functionality seems to not do this!)
 This appears to be a custom fork called 3.0 that's significantly different from the public MastodonKit.
-So don't try and pull the regular MastodonKit using CocoaPods.
+So don't try to change the project to pull the regular MastodonKit using
+CocoaPods.

 - The `.xcconfig` will auto-append `.mac` and other suffixes to the `MASTONAUT_BUNDLE_ID_BASE`, so you should pick something like
 `com.example.mastonaut` (replacing `com.example` with whatever reverse domain name you have set up for your account).